YisusOnDev/PracticeJob_Angular/README.md

 > "PracticeJob" is an application which allows students to search for a suitable internship placement.
 It also allows companies to search for students for internships based on their studies, notes.
 It includes features such as: premium packages for companies, messaging system, ad boost, among other things.

 ## Install
+First remember to change environment values to your own
 ```sh
 npm install
 ```